Skip to main content

 However, depending on your provider and the services you are using, bandwidth can be expensive.

-As stated above, an SD-WAN solution can improve network connectivity but it can also increase bandwidth while saving you money.
+As stated above, an SD-WAN solution can improve network connectivity, but it can also increase bandwidth while saving you money.

-SD-WAN leverages internet connections instead of traditional hardware which reduces the reliance on expensive MPLS circuits and bandwidth costs resulting in a more cost-effective solution.
+SD-WAN leverages internet connections instead of traditional hardware, which reduces the reliance on expensive MPLS circuits and bandwidth costs, resulting in a more cost-effective solution.

 If your organization can’t afford increased bandwidth costs, an SD-WAN solution may provide a less expensive solution.